daviddesu/plane-club/README.md

 [x] Error reporting (Look at sentry)
 [x] Analytics (Look at posthog)
-[x] Implement the toast lib for all action confirmations [ ] Home page and pricing and signup page
+[x] Implement the toast lib for all action confirmations [x] Home page and pricing page
-[ ] User area upgrades for subscription view and cancel [ ] Add avatar to nav bar
+[ ] Registration page and implement stripe or other payment provider [ ] User area upgrades for subscription view and cancel [ ] Add avatar to nav bar
 [ ] Auth themeing
 [ ] S3 look at cors to specifiyt he correct domain
 [ ] Perfection pass
+[ ] Beuutify sales page

 ## Later